composi/core/README.md

 Composi is all about components.
 These provide a great way to organize your code into modular and reusable chunks.
 The virtual DOM means you never have to touch the DOM to change the structure.

 Because Composi uses JSX, there are many similarities to React patterns.
 Please note that Composi is not a React clone.
 It is not trying to be compatible with React and the React ecosystem the way Preact and Inferno do.
 Composi core does not have PropTypes.
 Events are not synthetic.
 Functional component have three lifecycle hooks, whereas React functional components have none.
 However, because of using a virtual DOM and JSX, the similarities are greater than the differences.
 The API is very small--comprising two functions: `h` and `render` and three lifecycle hooks that are similar to the ones React has for class components.
-If you are familiar with React, Inferno or Preact, you can note the differences and be productive with Composi core in less than an hour.
+If you are familiar with React, Inferno or Preact, you can note the differences and be productive with Composi core in less than a half hour.